James Galanos: Awards and recognition

 In September 2016, the Robert and Penny Fox Historic Costume Collection of the Westphal College of Media Arts and Design at Drexel University received a gift from the James G. Galanos Foundation of nearly 700 ensembles.
 In 2018, two years after his passing, the university honored Galanos by naming a new exhibition within their fashion department after him.

 Personal life

 Galanos never married.
 He was the uncle of fine jewelry designer Diana Vincent, of Washington Crossing, Pennsylvania.
 He retired in 1998 and lived in Palm Springs, California, and West Hollywood.

-Galanos died on October 30, 2016, at his home in West Hollywood, California, at the age of 92.
+Galanos died on October 30, 2016, at his home in West Hollywood, at the age of 92.